 - Manuka honey is a natural humectant used with buttermilk (rich in lactic acid, which will melt dead skin cells), leaving skin wonderfully soft

 - A mask of cooling gel of Aloe for sun damaged skin, or rose gel to cool, tone and hydrate

 - Geranium and frankincense are great essential oils for repair, blended with Rosehip seed and Argan oils to heal sun-damaged skin

 - My most important tip is to encourage you to rejuvenate your inner vitality and glow through breath

 Every time you breathe an extraordinary miracle happens: you create qi.
 The more conscious this process becomes, the greater the quality of this vital energy.
-You make ask yourself how?
-Simples!
-The key word is transition, that moment after the ’in’ breath – this is when your breath becomes qi and with practice this energy can be cultivated and expanded and most of all used to revitalise your physical and inner being.
+You may ask yourself how?
+Simple!
+The key word is transition, that moment after the ’in’ breath – this is when your breath becomes qi and with practice, this energy can be cultivated and expanded and most of all used to revitalise your physical and inner being.

 What happens with regular practice is that vitality flows with greater ease.
 The effect is profound on many levels – as part of a breathing meditation you affect internal function, washing out blockage, energising the functions of all the vital organs, and the bonus is that the skin itself becomes more vital and glowing.

+By Michelle Roques O’Neil.
 Michelle is the founder of Therapie by Roques O’Neil, an exceptional collection of aromatherapeutic potions for the body, hair and senses.
-Read our review of her cult products.
-We love the Cherish Skin Repair Body Serum, a luxurious blend of Geranium, Patchouli, Neroli, Tangerine and Ylang Ylang.